LozenChen/TAS-Helper/tryRemoveHooks.md

 - [AutoWatchEntity.CoreLogic](Source/Gameplay/AutoWatchEntity/CoreLogic.cs): doable, add some events.

-# Other refactor
+# Other Refactors (not done yet)

 - InfoWatch if log to command.

-- InfoWatch if different log level to in-game info panel / studio panel (a level should be none / name only?)
+- InfoWatch allow different log level to in-game info panel / studio panel (a level should be none / name only?)